-Equality, Diversity and Performance Business plan objective 2021/22 Target Owner Inclusion measure urrent result/RAG Direction of travel Notes TR1 Work with partners to rebuild confidence in public transport and ensure it is fit for purpose post-Covid through the 'back to bus' campaign Bus patronage in January 2022 is currently 75% of January 2020 and impacted by ongoing Covid restrictions.
-To restore financial equilibrium bus patronage needs to return to at least 95% of pre-pandemic rates.
-Head of Transport Policy Stability in the bus network will help to ensure communities are better served.
+Owner Equality, Diversity and Performance Business plan objective 2021/22 Target Inclusion measure urrent result/RAG Direction of travel Notes TR1 Work with partners to rebuild confidence in public transport and ensure it is fit for purpose post-Covid through the 'back to bus' campaign Not yet defined but patronage return is currently 65% when compared to 2019, operators are looking for patronage to return to 75-80% by March 2022 Head of Transport Policy Stability in the bus network will help to ensure communities are better served.
 A M B E R An operator led campaign of back to bus was launched in June 2021 Bus patronage across West Yorkshire is currently 75 to 80% when compared with 2019.
 This is comparable to other city regions.
 Omicron variant has reduced demand for bus services but patronage is now increasing again.
 The Bus Service Improvement Plan sets out a number of initiatives to further encourage customers back to bus.
 In 2022 the plan sets out that: • Rollout of new colour coded bus stop maps and flags region wide • Expand MCard mobile app to link ticket sales, journey planning and in-journey information • Trial 90-minute multi journey tickets • Enhanced Safer Travel West Yorkshire partnership with West Yorkshire Police • Early network and service enhancements TR2 Lead work on bus reform to drive up standards of bus travel, ensuring passenger safety post-Covid.
 Complete a Bus Recovery Action Plan by end 2021 (Government announcement dependant) Complete a Bus Service Improvement Plan by October 2021 Head of Transport Policy The Bus Service Improvement Plan will look to enhance the bus service offer and provide connectivity to communities.
 The following key performance indicators are identified (to 2030): • Improved journey times -15% reduction in average journey time • Improved reliability and punctuality -to achieve 99.5% reliability and punctuality • Increased bus patronage - 2019 levels + 16% • Increased customer satisfaction with local bus services -to achieve a 9 in the West Yorkshire Residents Perceptions of Transport Survey • Weekday mode share on radial routes into district centres moved from car to bus -Reduce car share by 4%, increase bus share by 10% • Improved environmental performance and reduced carbon emissions of the bus GREEN Bus Service Improvement Plan was published on 31st October 2021 West Yorkshire Bus Service Improvement Plan (BSIP) - West Yorkshire Combined Authority (westyorks- ca.gov.uk) The Bus Service Improvement Plan set out the following deliverables for 2022: Rollout of new colour coded bus stop maps and flags region wide Expand MCard mobile app to link ticket sales, journey planning and in-journey information Trial 90-minute multi journey tickets Enhanced Safer Travel West Yorkshire partnership with West Yorkshire Police Early network and service enhancements The amount of funding which the Combined Authority will receive through BSIP is uncertain and may short fall of the ask.